 ‘Fight or Flight’ ~ think of this as your ON switch.
 When you are in ‘fight or flight’ mode this results in the release of specific chemicals or hormones into your bloodstream, namely adrenaline, nor-adrenaline and cortisol, triggering a stress response in the body.
 Therefore the biochemistry of stress and anxiety is toxic as it creates inflammatory disorders such as allergies, rheumatism, arthritis and cancer.
 In short stress and anxiety is bad for your health and your immune system.

 ‘Rest and Restore’ ~ think of this as your OFF switch.
 When you are in ‘rest and restore’ mode the neurotransmitter that is released is acetylcholine that promotes states of relaxation and calm and slows down the heart.

 To short circuit stress and anxiety and to activate your ‘rest and restore’ parasympathetic nervous system try these simple breathing techniques.

 How Can Therapy Help Me?

 Cumulative stress and anxiety can cause seemingly small events to tip you over the edge.
-As a coach-therapist I will help you to recognize your triggers, to be alert to your signs and symptoms of stress, to identify stressors and patterns early so that you can have a better chance of dealing with it successfully.
+Therapy can help you to recognise your triggers, be alert to your signs and symptoms of stress, identify stressors and patterns early so that you can have a better chance of dealing with it successfully.
 Therapy assists you to learn techniques to relax, ways to change your physiology, gain a new perspective, become more resourceful and resilient, develop self-awareness of your limitations, and discover productive coping strategies.